modprods/grapho-user-guide/README.md

 We're here to help.

-For general issues on Grapho or this documentation, use [https://github.com/modprods/grapho-user-guide/issues](https://github.com/modprods/grapho-user-guide/issues) or contact your Grapho account manager.
+For general issues with Grapho or this documentation, use [https://github.com/modprods/grapho-user-guide/issues](https://github.com/modprods/grapho-user-guide/issues) or contact your Grapho account manager.

 Return to [Table of Contents](#table-of-contents).